Agnes-99/Online-Code-Editor/README.md

 ---
 ## 💡 Technologies Used
-1.**React**: For building the interactive user interface.
+- **React**: For building the interactive user interface.
-2.**Monaco Editor**: The powerful code editor used for writing and editing code.
+- **Monaco Editor**: The powerful code editor used for writing and editing code.
-3.**CSS**: For styling the editor and making it look nice.
+- **CSS**: For styling the editor and making it look nice.
-4.**JavaScript**: To handle the logic of running and displaying your code.
+- **JavaScript**: To handle the logic of running and displaying your code.

 ---
 ## 🤝 Contributing